Notes on Randomized Algorithms: Universal hash families

 \subsection{Linear congruential hashing}

 Universal hash families often look suspiciously like classic pseudorandom number generators.
 Here is a $2$-universal hash family based on taking remainders.
-It is assumed that the universe $U$ is a subset of $ℤ_p$, the integers mod $p$; effectively, this just means that every element $x$ of $U$ satisfies $0 ≤ x ≤ p-1$.
+It is assumed that the universe $U$ is a subset of $ℤ_p$, the integers mod $p$ for some prime $p$.
+Effectively, this just means that every element of $U$ can be represented by an integer $x$ with $0 ≤ x ≤ p-1$.\footnote{An obvious question is where we get $p$ from.
+We typically want the value of $p$ to be polynomial in the size $n$ of the input; this will make the size of $p$ in bits be $O(\log n)$, making operations in $ℤ_p$ take $O(1)$ time under the typical unit-cost assumption.
+We also need $p$ to be large enough that $p>m$.

+A common approach is to pick some range of candidates $\Set{q,\dots,2q}$ and argue that for sufficiently large $q$, the Prime Number Theorem says that a randomly-chosen integer in this range has probability $Θ(1/\log n)$ of being prime.
+So we will go through $Θ(\log n)$ candidates on average before we find a good one.
+If $q$ is, say, linear in $n$, we don't need to be particularly clever about testing candidates: trial division up to $√{p}$ will tell us if $p$ is prime or not in time $O(√{q}) = O(√{n})$, giving a total expected cost of $O(√{n}⋅\log n)$ to find an actual prime.
+If $q$ is larger, we might have to resort to the AKS primality tester instead~\cite{AgrawalKS2004}, which has a running time polynomial in $\log p$, the size of $p$ in bits, or use Miller-Rabin~\cite{Miller1976,Rabin1980}, which has a better exponent on the polynomial but which may give an incorrect answer with small probability.}

 \begin{lemma} Let $h_{ab}(x) = (ax + b \bmod p) \bmod m$, where $a∈ℤ_{p} ∖ \Set{0}, b∈ℤ_{p}$, and $p$ is a prime $≥ m$.
 Then $\Set{h_{ab}}$ is $2$-universal. \end{lemma} \begin{proof} Again, we count collisions.
 Split $h_{ab}(x)$ as $g(f_{ab}(x))$ where $f_{ab}(x) = ax+b \bmod p$ and $g(x) = x \bmod m$.